United Airlines' chief financial officer resigns

 "Since my arrival in August 2016, the company has faced several challenges, but we have nevertheless enjoyed success.
 As satisfying as this job has been, I am considering several exciting opportunities and will choose one in the coming weeks," he said.

-Levy said that he will continue to serve on the board of Copa Holdings Inc , the parent company of Panama's Copa Airlines, as an independent member.
+Levy said he would continue to serve on the board of Copa Holdings Inc , the parent company of Panama's Copa Airlines, as an independent member.
+In a separate letter to employees, Levy wrote that the decision to resign had been reached after several months of thought.

 United Chief Executive Officer Oscar Munoz said Levy "leaves the company in a stronger financial position and with a clear strategy and framework in place."